nicnocquee/nesktop/README.md

-# Welcome to the Next.js demo app published as an NPM package!
+# About

-I needed a GUI app for my personal project that required access to the file system.
-Ideally, I should create a desktop app using a native platform or Electron for cross-platform support.
-However, developing a native app for macOS, Windows, and Linux would have taken time.
-The same applies to Electron, even though it's web-based.
+This repository is a [Next.js](https://nextjs.org) template that can be used to publish the Next.js app as an NPM package.
+The idea is instead of making a desktop app using a native platform or Electron for cross-platform support, you can make a Next.js app that anyone can run locally in a single command.

-So I had an idea.
-Since I am so used to making web apps using Next.js, why don't I make a Next.js app that anyone can run locally without cloning and installing dependencies?
-It's basically like an Electron app but without the hassle of [managing window lifecycle](https://www.electronjs.org/docs/latest/tutorial/tutorial-first-app#managing-your-apps-window-lifecycle) or [learning the process model](https://www.electronjs.org/docs/latest/tutorial/process-model), etc.

-**It turned out it's possible**.
-Using the template of this website, you can create the Next.js app normally and then build it for production.
-The production build will then be published as an NPM package.
-Then anyone can simply run `npx the-package-name`.
+# Demo

-For example, to run this repo's Next.js app, run
+To run this repo's Next.js app, run the following command:

 ```
 npx @nicnocquee/next-app-as-npm@latest